Tag: Groundhog’s Day

 Edwina of Essex County on Groundhog’s Day 2023

-Day Thirty-Seven: Happy Groundhog’s Day in Punxsutawney, PA February 2nd, 2016
+Day Thirty-Seven: Happy Groundhog’s Day in Punxsutawney, PA February 2nd, 2016 (Again on February 2nd, 2024)

-Day Thirty-Seven: Happy Groundhog’s Day in Punxsutawney, PA February 2nd, 2016
+Day Thirty-Seven: Happy Groundhog’s Day in Punxsutawney, PA February 2nd, 2016 (Again on February 2nd, 2024)

 One thing you should add to your bucket list is visiting Punxsutawney to see the groundhog ceremony once.
 It is an experience.
 I visited in 2015 when it was 54 degrees so that was great.
 I visited Staten Island Chuck the last two years at the Staten Island Zoo.

-Visiting Punxsutawney, PA for Groundhog’s Day is an experience.
+Downtown Punxsutawney, PA on Groundhog’s Day

 I was working on a new project for the Lodi Memorial Library to have a Groundhog’s Day celebration but try to find a groundhog in New Jersey.
 No zoo or natural group had one so we revamped the event for the first day of Spring and will have a rabbit (See Lodi Larry comes to the Library Day: Day Forty MywalkinManhattan).
 When the event fell through and all this talk of Groundhog’s Day I decided to go to the source and off I went to celebrate Groundhog’s Day in Punxsutawney, Pennsylvania.